orggue/adidas-zaragoza/container-essentials/docker/04_misc.md

 ## Naming and inspecting containers
-In this lesson, we will learn about some important Docker concept:
+In this lesson, we will learn about some important Docker concepts:
-* container naming which allows to:
+* Container naming which allows to:
-    * Reference easily a container.
+    * Reference a container easily.
     * Ensure unicity of a specific container.
-* the inspect command:
+* The inspect command:
     * Gathering details about a container.
 * Misc:
     * Cleanup methods